thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-content.md

     </tr>
     <tr>
       <td><code>?(@.category in [$$par0$$]</code></td>
-      <td>Filters the array to match on all items that have <code>category</code>.</td>
+      <td>Filters the array to match on all items that have a <code>category</code>.</td>
     </tr>
   </tbody>
 </table>

-Note that when you add in `[$$par0$$]` in the Jayway JsonPath Evaluator, it will not understand this syntax because it's specific to Fire App Builder rather than being part of Jayway JsonPath.
+Note that when you add in `[$$par0$$]` in the Jayway JsonPath Evaluator, the Evaluator will not understand this syntax because it's specific to Fire App Builder rather than being part of Jayway JsonPath.

 Your query will look different based on your feed and the syntax necessary to match the content objects.
 For example, here's a more complex query: